-During the FY2019-20 year, the project completed 30% design, completed the Documented Categorical Exclusion, and received approval from the FTA to enter Project Development.
+During the FY2019-20 year, the project completed 30% design, completed the Documented Categorical Exclusion, received approval from the FTA to enter Project Development, received a small starts grant rating, and received a small starts grant funding allocation.

 This project is consistent with the 2018 RTP policy guidance to improve transit frequency and reliability.
 This project's work at Gateway Transit Center are being closely coordinated with adjacent projects led by the City of Portland.
 Similarly, the elements at the Portland International Airport are being closely coordinated with adjacent projects led by the Port of Portland.